The Basic Needs Portfolio

 In May, I announced my intention to create a portfolio that embodied life's basic needs.
-To that end, over a period of 10 weeks I detailed 10 diverse companies that I think will outperform the broad-based S&P 500 over a three-year period because of their ability to outperform in both bull and bear markets, as well as command incredible pricing power in nearly any economic environment.
+To that end, over a period of 10 weeks, I detailed 10 diverse companies that I think will outperform the broad-based S&P 500 over a three-year period because of their ability to outperform in both bull markets and bear markets, as well as their incredible pricing power in nearly any economic environment.

 If you'd like a closer look at my reasoning behind each selection, just click on any, or all, of the following portfolio components:

 Let's look at how our portfolio of basic-needs stocks fared last week.